Ebazhanov/linkedin-skill-assessments-quizzes/bash/bash-quiz.md

 - [ ] One or more characters that only includes integers
 - [ ] Due to a syntax error it is impossible to get the script to print "Is numeric"

 #### Q42.
-What will be the difference between the output on hte screen and the contents of out.txt
+What will be the difference between the output on the screen and the contents of out.txt

 ```bash
 mysql < file.sql > out.txt